Every agent now speaks xlsx

 Serve a sheet as an API

-Name a cell NOBIE_API__quote__INPUT__quantity and nobie serve turns the workbook into an HTTP service: defined names become JSON routes, inputs go in with a POST, and recalculated outputs come back.
-The spreadsheet is the backend.
+nobie serve turns explicit API.FIELD=SHEET!CELL mappings into an HTTP service: inputs go in with a POST and recalculated outputs come back.
+The workbook needs no defined names.

 The formula behind the total cell does the work; there's no handler to write.
 Each request leases an isolated replica of the workbook, applies the inputs, recalculates, reads the outputs, and restores the replica before responding - so callers never see each other's state and the file on disk is never modified.
 It binds to 127.0.0.1:8000 by default (--bind, --replicas to change), and caps request bodies at 1 MiB.